-The goal keeper is the only player that is allowed to stay within the penalty area of its own team and to touch the ball with its arms/hands whilst within the penalty area.
+The goal keeper is the only player that is allowed to enter the penalty area of its own team.
+The goal keeper is allowed to touch the ball with its arms/hands only while it is within its own penalty area.
 It always has the jersey number "1".